Saintes-Maries (Van Gogh series): Fishing Boats on the Beach at Saintes-Maries-de-la-Mer

-One painting Van Gogh worked on while in the village was Fishing Boats on the Beach at Saintes-Maries-de-la-Mer (F413).
-He described the painting in a letter to Theo: "I made the drawing of the boats when I left very early in the morning, and I am now working on a painting based on it, a size 30 canvas with more sea and sky on the right.
-It was before the boats hastened out; I had watched them every morning, but as they leave very early I didn't have time to paint them."
-Some of the work on the painting was finished in the studio, such as capturing the light in the sand, sea and sky.
+At the village, Van Gogh painted Fishing Boats on the Beach at Saintes-Maries-de-la-Mer (F413), which he described in correspondence with Theo: “I made the drawing of the boats when I left very early in the morning, and I am now working on a painting based on it, a size 30 canvas with more sea and sky on the right.
+It was before the boats hastened out; I had watched them every morning, but as they leave very early I didn't have time to paint them.”
+Upon completing the preliminaries of the painting at the beach, in studio, Van Gogh completed the details of the seaside picture, such as the varieties of light in the sand, in the sea and in the sky.